neondatabase/website/content/docs/how-to-guides/connectivity-issues.md

 ### D. Specify the project ID in the password field

 You can specify the project ID in the password field as a last resort.
-So instead of your actual password (let it be 'my-pass'), you can set the following string, consisting of the project ID and the password:
+So, instead of your actual password (for example, 'my-pass'), you can set the following string, consisting of the project ID and the password:

 ```txt
 project=mute-recipe-239816;my-pass